raphaelcunha/weather/README.md

 ![Alt Text](https://github.com/raphaelcunha/weather/blob/master/dashboard.gif)

+## First Action for install dependences
+Run `npm install` for install all dependences of this project

 ## Development server

 Run `npm run serve` for a dev server.
 Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.